Easy Vegetable Soup

 A pot of homemade vegetable soup

-Let the soup simmer until the vegetables are tender, about 20 minutes.
-Then, when I have them in the freezer, I toss in frozen peas and cook them for a few more minutes to heat through.
+You will allow the soup to simmer until the vegetables are tender, about 20 minutes.
+Then toss in frozen peas and cook them for a few more minutes to heat through.

-Before serving, make sure you taste your soup and adjust with more salt and pepper, and for a pop of flavor, add a dash of apple cider vinegar or fresh lemon juice.
+Before you serve, taste the soup and adjust with more salt and pepper.
+For a pop of flavor, add a dash of apple cider vinegar or fresh lemon juice.

 Vegetable Soup with potatoes, cabbage, carrots, and peas

-More protein: Add more protein by adding cooked or canned beans — white beans, chickpeas, lentils, and black beans would be excellent.
+• To add protein, stir in cooked or canned beans.
+Try white beans, chickpeas, lentils, and black beans.
 See our lentil soup or this white bean soup with vegetables for inspiration.

-Add pasta: Stir in pasta about 10 minutes before the soup has finished cooking.
-I love smaller pasta shapes like orzo in soup or adding tortellini like this veggie tortellini soup.
+• To add pasta, stir in pasta 10 minutes before the veggies soup has finished cooking.
+I love smaller pasta shapes like orzo in soup or adding tortellini (like in this veggie tortellini soup).

-Make it creamy: Add a splash of cream, milk, or unsweetened dairy-free milk.
+• To make it creamy, add a splash of cream, milk, or unsweetened dairy-free milk at the end.
 You can also stir in a little bit of unsweetened yogurt or sour cream.
-We do something similar in this creamy veggie soup and broccoli cheddar soup.
+Or blend all the ingredients like we do with this creamy vegetable soup.

-Add more veggies: The number of vegetables you add to the soup is up to you.
-Feel free to toss in a handful of other vegetables like cauliflower, summer squash, or corn.
+• Or, add more veggies!
+You can add as many vegetables as you like to this soup.
+Feel free to toss in a handful of other vegetables, such as cauliflower, summer squash, or corn.

 Homemade Vegetable Soup